Visillect/mls-dataset/README.md

 The shooting was performed with the white balance adjusted to 6500K.
 No additional white balance correction was performed during the post-processing of the images.

+Each scene is also provided with the pixel-by-pixel colouring annotation given in a 8-bit PNG file, in which unique pixels colour corresponds to uniform colouring of the scene presented in a spectral data (see section below).

 **Full resolution (2391 x 1900)**